18F/culper/CONFIGURATION.md

 ## `SAML_IDP_SSO_URL`

-URL to identity data provider SSO.
+Endpoint to SAML 2.0 Single Sign-On (SSO) identity provider.
+The client will be redirected to this URL to complete the authentication process.
+This value will be provided by the IdAM configuration settings.

 **Target** - Back-end (api)<br>
 **Default** - *not enabled*<br>

 ## `SAML_IDP_SSO_DESC_URL`

-URL to identity data provider's SSO description.
+The identity provider's issuer URL.
+This value will be provided by the IdAM configuration settings.

 **Target** - Back-end (api)<br>
 **Default** - *not enabled*<br>

 ## `SAML_IDP_PUBLIC_CERT`

-File path (absolute or relative) to identity data provider's public certificate.
+File path (absolute or relative) to identity data provider's public certificate (X.509 PEM) used to verify the authentication response signature.
+This certificate will be provided by the IdAM solution.

 **Target** - Back-end (api)<br>
 **Default** - *not enabled*<br>

 ## `SAML_SIGN_REQUEST`

-Flag to enable signing SAML requests.
+Flag to enable signing of SAML 2.0 requests.

 **Target** - Back-end (api)<br>
 **Default** - False: *empty*<br>